siddhi-io/PySiddhi/README.md

     (Refer _Running the Tests_ section for installation details)
 2. Install using Setup.py.
     - Clone the relevant branch (3.1 or 4.0) from GitHub Repository.
-    - Navigate to project root and run `sudo pip3 install .`
+    - Navigate to project root and run `sudo pip install .`

 3. Use the Library using Python.
     - For Siddhi CEP 3.1